civicrm/civicrm-pingback/doc/upgrade-messages.md

 For me, it's based in a critique that Edward Tufte makes repeatedly about information-display: to give the reader an intuitive understanding of the information, you should present it with a *meaningful scale*.

 If a typical reader looks at the text "5.10=>5.11" and the text "5.10=>5.16", they cannot intuit much.
 Visually, those look the same.
-To get some meaning from them, you need to understand what each increment means `$X` change, and then do a mental adjustment to determine how big `$X * (11-10)` or `$X * (16-10)`.
-Of course, it doesn't help that amount of incremental change `$X` varies project-to-project.
+To get some meaning from them, you need to understand that each increment means `$X` change, and then do a mental adjustment to determine the size of `(11-10)*$X` or `(16-10)*$X`.
+Of course, it doesn't help that `$X` naturally varies from project-to-project.

 The list tries to give the reader better intuition about the scale of changes.
 It equates "1 version == 1 month == 1 row".
 If I see 3 rows, then that means my upgrade will have to address 3 months worth of change.
 Then I ask myself, "Do I want to upgrade now, or should I wait another 3 months?"
 I can reason about that question more accurately/intuitively because the visual elements correspond to the amount of change, and there are several signals (the month numbers; the length of the release notes) which can reinforce this sense of scale.

+These messages are not *advocacy* -- they're not actually trying to prod users to a pre-determined behavior.
+Rather, they are *education* -- they aim to help the reader make decisions based on realistic expectations.